AndrewW-NFC/NFC-tools/README.md

 * **Diagnostics** — check whether required tools, microphones, and analyzers are working.

 The app is not uploading your recordings to a website.
 The browser is being used as the interface for a program running on your own computer.

-## Running your first test

-Do a short test before trying a full overnight session.

-1. Start NFC Tools.
-2. Open the dashboard in your browser.
-3. Confirm that the microphone meter is moving.
-4. Confirm that Settings has the correct site, microphone, recording format, and analyzers.
-5. Start a short recording session.
-6. Let it run long enough to create at least one audio segment.
-7. Stop the session.
-8. Watch the Status area for analysis progress.
-9. Open Detections and confirm that analyzer output was created.

-A good first test is not about identifying birds.
-It is about confirming that your computer, browser, microphone, recorder, and analyzers are all working together.

 ## Install from source